amilkov3/prelude-presentation/PITCHME.md

   putStrLn res
 ```

-Obviously the equivalent in Scala would akin to:
+Obviously the equivalent in Scala would be akin to:

 ```scala
 for {